Pantonius/TagPag/doc/01-INSTALLATION.md

 ```

 ## Virtual Environment

-As you may know: It is best practice to run python applications in their own environments such that dependencies of different projects don't interfere with each other.
+It is best practice to run python applications in their own environments such that dependencies of different projects don't interfere with each other.
 An easy way to create such python environments is `pyenv`:

 1. Install `pyenv` by following the instructions in the [official documentation](https://github.com/pyenv/pyenv#installation).